phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 ```

 ## Building the Executable
 Now we create an [ELF] executable from these two files.
-We therefore need the object files of the two assembly files and a custom linker script (`linker.ld`):
+We therefore need the object files of the two assembly files and a custom [linker script], that we call `linker.ld`:

 ```
-ENTRY(_start)
+ENTRY(start)

 SECTIONS {
-  . = 2M + SIZEOF_HEADERS;
+    . = 1M;

     .boot :
     {
         /* ensure that the multiboot header is at the beginning */ *(.multiboot_header)
     }

     .text :
     {
         *(.text)
     }
 }
 ```
 The important things are:

-- `_start` is the entry point, the bootloader will jump to it after loading the kernel
+- `start` is the entry point, the bootloader will jump to it after loading the kernel
+- `. = 1M;` sets the load address of the first section to 1 MiB, which is a conventional place to load a kernel
 - the executable will have two sections: `.boot` at the beginning and `.text` afterwards
 - the `.text` output section contains all input sections named `.text`
 - sections named `.multiboot_header` are added to the first output section (`.boot`) to ensure they are at the beginning of the executable

 So let's create the ELF object files and link them using our new linker script.
-We can use `objdump` to print the sections of the generated executable.
+It's important to pass the `-n` flag because otherwise the linker may page align the sections in the executable.
+If that happens, GRUB isn't able to find the Multiboot header because the `.boot` section isn't at the beginning anymore.
+We can use `objdump` to print the sections of the generated executable and verify that the `.boot` section has a low file offset.

 ```
 > nasm -f elf64 multiboot_header.asm
 > nasm -f elf64 boot.asm
-> ld -o kernel.bin -T linker.ld multiboot_header.o boot.o
+> ld -n -o kernel.bin -T linker.ld multiboot_header.o boot.o
 > objdump -h kernel.bin
 kernel.bin:     file format elf64-x86-64

 Sections:
-Idx Name          Size      VMA               LMA               File off  Algn 0 .boot         00000018  0000000000200078  0000000000200078  00000078  2**0
+Idx Name          Size      VMA               LMA               File off  Algn 0 .boot         00000018  0000000000100000  0000000000100000  00000080  2**0
-                  CONTENTS, ALLOC, LOAD, READONLY, DATA 1 .text         0000000b  0000000000200090  0000000000200090  00000090  2**4
+                  CONTENTS, ALLOC, LOAD, READONLY, DATA 1 .text         0000000b  0000000000100020  0000000000100020  000000a0  2**4
                   CONTENTS, ALLOC, LOAD, READONLY, CODE
 ```